Security

 Innovation network Security, Project Manager, Bayern Innovativ GmbH, Munich

-Problem definition:
+Problem statement:

 • High complexity in the detection of ground-based threats